bluerobotics/ardusub-gitbook/developers/dvl-integration.md

 ## ArduSub Firmware

-The DVL data is sent by the VISUAL_ODOMETRY mavlink message.
+The DVL data is sent by the [VISION_POSITION_DELTA](https://mavlink.io/en/messages/ardupilotmega.html#VISION_POSITION_DELTA) mavlink message.
 This message is supported in ArduSub 4.1-beta and onward.
 The ArduSub 4.1-beta firmware is recommended for testing with DVL.

 ## Installing the ArduSub beta firmware